cmendible/cmendible.github.io/content/posts/2026/2026-07-29-azqr-alternative-vm-sku.md

 }
 ```

-The top recommendations for a `Standard_D4s_v5` are the newer `v6` and `v7` siblings identical vCPUs, memory, and networking, just a newer generation.
+The top recommendations for a `Standard_D4s_v5` are the newer `v6` and `v7` siblings — identical vCPUs, memory, and networking, just a newer generation.
 The slightly lower-scored `v4` is the previous generation of the same series.
+Note that same-family candidates are now penalized (−0.10) to favour cross-family alternatives; within the D-series family this shows up as a modest score reduction compared to the previous algorithm.

 ### GPU Workloads Standard_NC6s_v3